 If you have a business, there are many potential financial threats that you must anticipate and overcome.
 Lawsuits brought by a person injured on the premises of your business can expose you to claims for property damage and bodily injury.
-If you have a Commercial General Liability (CGL) policy, you policy is supposed to protect you from liability claims.
-When the financial future of your business is threatened by the cost of litigation and/or a judgment or settlement, an experienced Miami commercial insurance attorney can protect your interest if your insurance company fails to fulfill its obligations under your commercial policy.
+If you have a Commercial General Liability (CGL) policy, your policy is supposed to protect you from liability claims.

 A general liability policy is comprised of two distinct types of coverage: (1) defense coverage; and (2) indemnification.
 Defense coverage means that the insurance company will cover the cost of defense when you are sued for liability.
 Indemnification coverage means that the insurance carrier will cover the amount of liability resulting from a judgment or settlement.
 CGL coverage is essential to the survival of a business because even a single liability claim can financially devastate the business.